 Tic Tac Toe Boards

 If you’d like to DIY a complete game set, you can make a painted tic tac tie board that can be used indoors and/or outdoors.
 As a simple stand in (and a very easy-to-store option) strips of ribbon can be used to make the board as shown in some of the photos above.
-They cab ne stored in a container or drawstring bag with your painted pieces for quick and easy use.
-Or you can just go old school with some temporary lines drawn in the dirt or a board drawn with sidewalk chalk.
+They can be stored in a container or drawstring bag with your painted rock pieces for quick and easy use.
+Or you can just go old school with some temporary lines drawn in the dirt or make a temporary board drawn with sidewalk chalk.
+Ready to play?

 Playing Dog Rock Tic Tac Toe

 The two teams of painted dog rocks work the same way as conventional pieces or drawn letters for tic tac toe (aka naughts and crosses, Xs and Os).
 There are a finite number of possible play scenarios for tic tac toe, so it’s best played when it’s just for fun and/or with young players.
-Although if you’re really hard core on winning, you can play using those solved game strategies and moves, just like checkers or Chess on a mini scale.
+Although, if you’re hardcore set on winning, you can play using those solved game strategies and moves, just like Checkers or Chess on a mini scale.
 And how fun would a full painted set of those games might be in dog form?
 Hmmm… Maybe someday!

 A Pawnote on Other Uses of Painted Rocks

-Our DIY painted dog rocks were made for home play, but if you’re looking at this DIY as painting inspiration for making hide-and-seek rocks or kindness rocks, a few extra pawnotes apply.
-Remember to check the rules of your local park or council first.
-As much fun as hunting for painted rocks can be, they’re not everyone’s cup of tea.
-Many parks and natural spaces actively discourage leaving any traces behind and that includes painted rock, stacked cairn, or other interference.
-They also discourage taking any treasures with you, and that includes rocks for painting.
-In other places, placing or looking for painted rocks might not be respectful for the spirit of the site or other visitors, including memorials, cemeteries, monuments, and other sensitive locations.
-Consider the whole cycle of the rocks in the community, and consider using non-toxic / non-plastic paint products for extra environmental care.
+Our DIY painted dog rocks are staying at home, but if you’re looking at this DIY as painting inspiration for making hide-and-seek rocks or kindness rocks, a few extra pawnotes apply.
+Check the rules of your local park or council first.
+As fun as hunting for painted rocks can be, they’re not everyone’s cup of tea.
+Many parks and natural spaces actively discourage leaving any traces, and that includes painted rocks, stacked cairns, and other interference.
+They also discourage taking treasures with you, and that includes rocks for painting.
+In some areas, placing or looking for painted rocks might not be respectful, including memorials, cemeteries, monuments, and other sensitive locations.
+Consider the full cycle of the rocks, and use non-toxic / non-plastic paints if possible for extra environmental care.
 Woofs and have fun!